 Types of Nightmares by When They Occur

-There is a subtype of nightmares which are experienced before falling asleep.
+There is a subtype of nightmares that are experienced before falling asleep.
 It’s called sleep-onset nightmares and involves experiencing terrifying hypnagogic hallucinations while trying to fall asleep.

 Nightmares can also occur during NREM (non-REM) sleep.